 One of the brightest jewels in West Africa's crown, Ghana is a country blessed with idyllic beaches, cosmopolitan cities, and remote nature reserves full of exotic wildlife.
-It is also a country steeped in history.
-In particular, the colonial trading forts that still stand along the Atlantic coast stand as a testament to the suffering caused by the Transatlantic slave trade.
-With so much to see and do, knowing where to start can be difficult.
-Check out this guide to Ghana's top tourist attractions and plan your trip so that you get to see as many of them as possible.
+It is also a country steeped in rich history.
+In particular, the colonial trading forts that still exist along the Atlantic coast stand as a testament to the suffering caused by the transatlantic slave trade.

-Ghana's Atlantic coast is lined with old forts and castles built by various European powers during the 17th century.
-Of these, the Cape Coast Castle is one of the largest.
-It was built in 1653 for the Swedish Africa Company and originally used as a trading post for the timber and gold industries.
-It was expanded by the Dutch and the British and served as an important holding station for slaves bound for the Americas.
-The Cape Coast Castle is now a museum full of information about the history of Ghana, the slave trade, and local culture.
-Tours take you through the dungeons and the "door of no return", through which the castle's slaves would once have passed.
+Ghana's Atlantic coast is lined with seventeenth-century forts and castles and the Cape Coast Castle is one of the largest.
+Built in 1653 for the Swedish Africa Company, this building was originally used as a trading post for the timber and gold industries.
+Later, the castle's footprint was expanded by the Dutch and the British and served as an essential holding station for slaves bound for the Americas.
+The Cape Coast Castle is now a museum full of information about Ghana's history, the slave trade, and local culture.
+Tours take you through the dungeons and the "door of no return," through which the castle's slaves once passed.

 A 20-minute drive west of Cape Coast Castle brings you to the picturesque fishing town of Elmina.
 Elmina is home to one of Ghana's most important historic landmarks, St. George's Castle.
-The stark beauty of the castle's white-washed walls contrasts with its dark history.
-Built by the Portuguese in 1482, it was captured by the Dutch 150 years later.
-It served for more than two centuries as the headquarters of the Dutch West India Company.
-Gold exports were soon replaced by slaves, and today tours through the dungeons give visitors an emotional insight into the trade and the horrors it entailed.
-Nearby Fort St. Jago lies across the lagoon and offers excellent views of the castle and Elmina town.
+The stark beauty of the castle's white-washed walls contrasts its dark history.
+Built by the Portuguese in 1482, it was taken over by the Dutch 150 years later.
+The location served as the headquarters of the Dutch West India Company for more than two centuries.
+After that, the slave trade replaced gold exports.
+Today, tours through the dungeons give visitors an emotional insight into the horrors the slaves entailed.

-Ghana's vibrant capital is a sprawling city with over two million residents.
-It constitutes an eclectic blend of contemporary architecture, ramshackle townships, colonial castles and lively markets, and is considered one of Africa's safest capital cities.
-Highlights include the Makola Market, a central hub selling everything from fresh produce to local arts and crafts; and the National Museum.
-The latter houses wonderful displays focusing on Ghanaian culture and history, including the legacies of the Ashanti Kingdom and the slave trade.
-Accra also has several scenic beaches, including Labadi Beach, Coco Beach and Bojo Beach.
+Ghana's vibrant capital of Accra—a sprawling city—contains over two million residents.
+It constitutes an eclectic blend of contemporary architecture, ramshackle townships, colonial castles, and lively markets, and is considered one of Africa's safest capital cities.
+Highlights include the Makola Market—a central hub selling everything from fresh produce to local arts and crafts—and the National Museum of Ghana.
+The museum hosts beautiful displays of Ghanaian culture and history, including the legacies of the Ashanti Kingdom and the slave trade.
+Accra also has several scenic beaches, including Labadi Beach, Coco Beach, and Bojo Beach.

 Kakum National Park is a dense tropical rainforest in southern Ghana.
 The forest is home to more than 40 mammal species including forest elephants, forest buffalo, meerkats, and civets.
-The birdlife is fantastic as well with over 250 different species recorded.
-The highlight of any visit to Kakum, however, is a stroll on the Canopy Walkway.
-Suspended 100 feet/30 meters above the ground, it crosses several bridges and is over 1150 feet/350 meters long.
-The walkway offers a unique perspective of the park's flora and fauna.
-Make sure to take a guided tour for a better understanding of the plants' many medicinal properties.
-There's a basic campsite for those who want to stay overnight.Continue to 5 of 8 below.
+The birdlife is fantastic, as well, with over 250 different species recorded.
+But, the highlight of any visit to Kakum is a stroll on the Canopy Walkway.
+Suspended 100 feet (30 meters) above the ground, this 1,150 feet (350 meters) walkway has you crossing several bridges and offers a unique perspective of the park's flora and fauna.
+Take a guided tour for a better understanding of the plants' many medicinal properties.
+And, pitch your tent at the basic campsite if you want to spend the night.

 Located in northwest Ghana, Mole National Park is the country's largest wildlife park.
-Here, you can expect to see buffalo, rare roan antelope, elephants, warthogs, hyenas and if you're very lucky, leopard.
+Expect to see buffalo, rare roan antelope, elephants, warthogs, hyenas, and if you're very lucky, leopards.
 Lions have recently been re-introduced to the park as well.
 Birders can also keep an eye out for more than 250 avian species.
-You can opt for a walking safari or a traditional game drive accompanied by an armed guide.
-There's a motel just near the park headquarters.
-The best time to spot wildlife is during the dry season (January-March) when animals congregate around the water sources.
-On your way to Mole, visit the nearby Larabanga Mosque, the oldest mosque in Ghana.
+Opt for a walking safari or a traditional game drive accompanied by an armed guide.
+The best time to spot wildlife is during the dry season (January through March) when animals congregate around the water sources.
+And there's a motel just near the park headquarters.

 The former capital of Ghana's Ashanti Kingdom, Kumasi is located in southern central Ghana.
-It is the country's second-largest city with a population of around 1.7 million people.
-The Ashanti are famous artisans, specializing in gold jewelry and trinkets, Kente cloth and carved wooden stools.
-You can see examples at the National Culture Centre as well as various craft villages on the outskirts of Kumasi.
+It is the country's second-largest city with a population of over two million people.
+The Ashanti are famous artisans, specializing in gold jewelry and trinkets, Kente cloth, and carved wooden stools.
+Examples are displayed at the Kumasi Cultural Center and at craft villages on the outskirts of Kumasi.
 The bustling Kejetia Market is chaotic but well worth a visit.
-If you're interested in seeing how the Ashanti kings used to live, check out the Manhyia Palace Museum.
-If you time it right, you can meet the current Ashanti king here; he makes an appearance to greet the public every 42 days.
+To see how the Ashanti kings used to live, check out the Manhyia Palace Museum.
+If you time it right, you can meet the current Ashanti king, as he makes an appearance every 42 days.

-Another of Ghana's beautiful beaches, Busua offers visitors the chance to soak up the sunshine, swim in the Atlantic or feast on freshly caught local lobster.
-There are several hotels along the beachfront ranging from the basic to the luxurious.
-The Busua Beach Resort is a large, modern hotel with dining facilities, a pool and comfortable beach chalets.
+Another of Ghana's beautiful beaches, Busua offers visitors the chance to soak up the sunshine, swim in the Atlantic, and feast on fresh lobster.
+The area is also the country's unofficial surfing capital, with several shops offering surf safaris to the area's secret spots and lodging options ranging from basic to luxurious.
+A favorite of many tourists is the Busua Beach Resort, a large, modern hotel with dining facilities, a pool, and comfortable beach chalets.
 The more intimate Busua Inn is run by a French couple whose love of authentic French cuisine is evident at the ocean-view bar and restaurant.
-For reasonable rates that include breakfast, check out the African Rainbow Resort, a small family run hotel with just 12 rooms.
-If Busua is too touristy for you, head a little further west to Princess Town.
+For reasonable rates that include breakfast, try the African Rainbow Resort, a small family-run hotel with just 12 rooms.